-Students love that they are able to explore three of the trendiest Eastern European cities.
-On this program, they are able to venture off the beaten path to discover cultures that are so unique and different from countries that most travelers visit in Western Europe.
+On the Europe for Older Teens: Berlin, Krakow, Vienna & Budapest trip, students love that they are able to explore three of the trendiest Eastern European cities.
+On this program, they are able to explore off the beaten path to discover cultures that are so unique and different from countries that most travelers visit in Western Europe.

-From an afternoon spent bathing at the thermal baths in Budapest and tasting traditional cake in Vienna, to an up-close and personal look at the horrors of the Holocaust in Berlin and discovering what makes Krakow so up and coming, this program provides unique insider access to the hottest destinations in Eastern Europe.
+From an afternoon spent bathing at the thermal baths in Budapest and tasting traditional cake in Vienna, to an up-close and personal look at the horrors of the Holocaust in Berlin and discovering what makes Krakow so up and coming, the Europe for Older Teens: Berlin, Krakow, Vienna & Budapest program provides unique insider access to the hottest destinations in Eastern Europe.

 What is included?

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all breakfasts and dinners.

 Not included in cost (this is not intended to be an exhaustive list): airfare; lunches; visas and visa application fees; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.